hashcloak/noir-bigint/DOCUMENTATION.md

 ### Computation of the quotient and the borrow flags

 In the computation of the quotient and the borrow flags, we will compute the quotient $q$ and the flags that tell whether the subtraction in the expression to be evaluated had an underflow.
-These borrow flags are used to correct the underflow by doing a carry to obtain positive limbs in the range $\{0, \dots, 2^d - 1\}$.
+These borrow flags are used to correct the underflow by doing a carry to obtain positive limbs in the range $\lbrace 0, \dots, 2^d - 1\rbrace$.

 First, the function computes the negative and positive terms in the whole expression in two data structures.
 The data structure for the negative numbers will store the corresponding sum of all the negative numbers with a positive sign.
 Notice that we are multiplying numbers of $N$ limbs; therefore, the final result that stores both the negative and positive terms in the expression has $2N - 1$ limbs.